pat-123/portfolio_projects/README.md

 - For detailed analysis, click https://github.com/pat-123/bigmart

 # 3. Credit card fraud detection
+This project is about predicting the no of defaulters who will not pay the credit card bill next month
 ## Key points
 - The target class 'default' is highly imbalanced
 - undersampling vs oversampling